 Indianapolis, IN 46206-6155

 In certain situations, a spouse on a jointly filed tax return may be held not liable for taxes.
-The IRS and the DOR recognize this principle of Innocent Spouse Relief.
+The IRS calls this Innocent Spouse Relief, and the DOR refers to it as Innocent Spouse Relief.

-The DOR will consider granting Innocent Spouse Relief in any of the following situations:
+The DOR will consider granting Injured Spouse Relief in any of the following situations:

 - The IRS determined that the taxpayer is entitled to Innocent Spouse relief for the same tax year